-In assessing the going concern position of the company for the year ended 31 December 2019, the Directors have considered the company's cash flows, liquidity and likely business activities over a period of over 12 months from the date of approval of the financial statements.
+In assessing the going concern position of the company for the year ended 31 December 2020, the Directors have considered the company's cash flows, liquidity and likely business activities over a period until at least 30 December 2022.

-In making their assessment, the Directors have considered the potential direct and indirect impact of

-Covid-19 on the cash flows and liquidity of the company, as well as the steps taken to preserve cash within the business which have included and the deferral of VAT.
+In making their assessment, the Directors have considered the potential direct and indirect impact of Covid-19 on the cash flows and liquidity of the company, as well as the steps taken to preserve cash within the business.
 The Directors consider that the company has access to sufficient resources, as set out above, to meet its obligations.
 This includes the downsides scenarios that have been applied by the Directors in their assessment of going concern.